 There are many deadlines to meet and steps to be taken along the way leading up to trial.
 People often ask whether they really need a divorce attorney.

 Given the gravity of the stakes in any divorce case, coupled with the intricacy, detail, and formality required to prepare, it just makes sense to use the services of a lawyer when taking your case to trial.
 At Plog & Stein, P.C., we pride ourselves on our trial preparation, which is key to obtaining favorable outcomes in the courtroom.

 Of equal significance is having the ability to honestly and realistically assess each case, with the goal of making sure our clients are fully informed as to their best options, mapped up with the realities they face at trial regarding each contested issue.

 What Evidence is Needed in a Divorce?

-Our attorneys will also do a comprehensive assessment to determine what evidence or experts may be needed for purposes of settling or litigating your final, contested divorce issues.
+Our lawyers will also do a comprehensive assessment to determine what evidence or experts may be needed for the purposes of settling or litigating your final, contested divorce issues.
 We regularly work with custody, real estate, business valuation, or occupational experts to make sure your evidence is presented to the court in a persuasive and admissible fashion.

 - Income tax returns

 - Sworn financial affidavit